Huegoxaga/notes/math/calculus.md

   1. Find the values of all critical numbers of _f_ in (_a, b_).
   2. Find the values of the endpoints of the interval.
   3. The largest of the values from Steps 1 and 2 is the absolute maximum value; the smallest of these values is the absolute minimum value.
+     - Vary by textbooks, edge points sometimes are not considered as critical points
 - Increasing/Decreasing Test
   - If _f'(x)>0_ on an interval, then _f_ is increasing on that interval.
   - If _f'(x)<0_ on an interval, then _f_ is decreasing on that interval.